EliasDesarrollador/Finanz/README.md

-#  Welcome to the Expense Tracker Project with Reaccionar y  Mecanografiado
+#  Welcome to the Expense Tracker Project with React y Typescript